LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model: LoRA Feeds on Spurious Tokens

 In \cref{sec:4.4} we showed that SSTI can control model behaviour regardless of the location and type of the injected tokens.
 In this section, we assess whether using a larger model or finetuning for longer can help.
 To do this, we conducted two additional experiments.
-One with \underline{mistralai/Mistral-Small-24B-Base-2501}~\cite{mistral2025small24b}, a 24B parameter model with extensive pretraining.
+One with \underline{mistralai/Mistral-Small-24B-Base-2501}~\citep{mistral2025small24b}, a 24B parameter model with extensive pretraining.
 The other using \underline{snowflake-arctic-embed-xs}, varying the number of training steps (500, 5000, 30000).

-Due to hardware constraints, we were only able to run the large model experiment for 7,500 training steps.
-Nonetheless, the results were striking: even this larger-parameter model exhibited substantial degradation under SSTI.
+The results were striking: even this larger-parameter model exhibited substantial degradation under SSTI.
 This can be seen in \cref{big-model-table}.
 The ablation on the number of training steps paints an equally striking picture.
 Training for longer does not appear to remove the effects of SSTI (see \cref{fig:steps-tables}).
 Further, \cref{fig:steps-tables} also shows that the behavior from \cref{sec-4.3}, with a higher LoRA rank increasing robustness under aggressive SSTI, continues regardless of the number of training steps.
 In \cref{sec:4.5}, we investigate how this vulnerability manifests internally, and whether it can be detected from the model's attention patterns.